Combing brains and robots

 Be part of the discussion

-The workshop will be a small scale meeting of 55 participants.
+The workshop will be a small scale meeting to encourage discussion between participants of all levels.

 The registration fee £65 covers all refreshment breaks and the conference dinner.